franpanteli/Python-Bootcamp-Module-8-Object-Oriented-Programming-OOP/README.md

    - [06-OOP Homework - Solutions.ipynb](Jupyter%20Notebooks%20-%20Object-Oriented%20Programming/06-OOP%20Homework%20-%20Solutions.ipynb)

 2. **Notes on Videos - Module 8 Object-Oriented Programming:**
-   This section contains PDF notes summarising the key points from the video lectures in Module 8.
+   this section contains PDF notes summarising the key points from the video lectures in Module 8.
    - [1 of 5 OOP - Introduction.pdf](Notes%20on%20Videos%20-%20Module%208%20Object-Oriented%20Programming/1%20of%205%20OOP%20-%20Introduction.pdf)
    - [2 of 5 OOP - Attributes and Methods.pdf](Notes%20on%20Videos%20-%20Module%208%20Object-Oriented%20Programming/2%20of%205%20OOP%20-%20Attributes%20and%20Methods.pdf)
    - [3 of 5 OOP - Inheritance and Polymorphism.pdf](Notes%20on%20Videos%20-%20Module%208%20Object-Oriented%20Programming/3%20of%205%20OOP%20-%20Inheritance%20and%20Polymorphism.pdf)